|My recipe is delicious, moist and keeps well.|

 Pomegranates might be considered a super fruit with all its antioxidants in helping keep your heart healthy and removing plaque from within blood vessels to better control cholesterol to even help in battling weight.
 Today, I thought to share a wonderful recipe of how to use those hundreds of arils that make up that red flesh in baking with my delicious Pomegranate Pound Cake.
 To give this unique fruit a special twist, I added grated orange peel as well as vanilla to the batter, which enhances this tender cake’s incredible flavor beyond belief.

 The most difficult part about making this cake is cutting through the fruit’s tough skin and scooping those seeds out.
-However, once you do then whipping this recipe together is easy.
+However, once you do then preparing my pomegranate pound cake recipe is easy.
 I do hope that you decide to make my recipe one day because it is a keeper!

 My Pomegranate Pound Cake

 3/4 cup of sugar

 3/4 cup of milk + 2 tablespoons of lemon to sour it